spacelift-io/user-documentation/docs/vendors/terragrunt/README.md

 ---
 # Terragrunt

+!!! warning
+    Terragrunt support is currently in **beta** and has some important limitations to take into consideration.
+Please see our documentation [here](limitations.md) for more information.

 ## Why use Terragrunt?

 Terragrunt serves as a valuable companion to Terraform, functioning as a thin wrapper that offers a suite of additional tools, ultimately enhancing the management and deployment of your infrastructure configurations.